juicedata/juicefs/docs/en/security/encrypt.md

 ### Connect to objetc storage via HTTPS

 Public cloud object storage generally supports both HTTP and HTTPS.
-If no header is specified, JuiceFS uses HTTPS by default.
+If no scheme is specified, JuiceFS uses HTTPS by default.
 For example, the client will identify the bucket in following command as `https://myjfs.s3.ap-southeast-1.amazonaws.com`.

 ```shell
 juicefs format --storage s3